MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ![Reserved instance](./media/contoso-migration-infrastructure/reserved-instance.png)

 In exchange for using reserved instances for specific VM instances must be maintained for large durations of time, Contoso can get both a discount and prioritized capacity.
-Using [Azure Reserved Instances](https://azure.microsoft.com/pricing/reserved-vm-instances) together with Azure Hybrid Benefit can save Contoso up to 82% off regular pay-as-you-go pricing (as of April 2018).
+Using [Azure reserved instances](https://azure.microsoft.com/pricing/reserved-vm-instances) together with Azure Hybrid Benefit can save Contoso up to 82% off regular pay-as-you-go pricing (as of April 2018).

 ## Step 2: Manage hybrid identity